 He never promised that we wouldn't have problems, but He did promise we would never have

 to go through them alone!
 Though you may walk through the valley of the shadow of death, He

 I know it's impossible to imagine the joys He still has planned for you.
 Only He knows what

-in your life and you will find them.
-As the old hymn goes: Count your blessings ... name
+your life and you will find them.
+As the old hymn goes: Count your blessings ... name them one

-seek Him, you WILL find Him.
-When you just can't pray, spend time reading the scriptures,
+Him, you WILL find Him.
+When you just can't pray, spend time reading the scriptures, for they

-of His awesome presence in your life.
+His awesome presence in your life.
 May you become as acutely aware of Him, as He is of you.